About this listing

 Less than two blocks west on Canyon Rd. .

 Check out their entertainment line-up, everything from salsa night, to blues bands, to trivia night (Monday).
 They have a tapas (small spanish plates) menu, as well as a dinner menu.
-A place to (email hidden) and get to know some people, visitors and residents alike
+A place to sit at the bar and get to know some people, visitors and residents alike

 A little further down Canyon, well into the gallery area, is a fine dining restaurant.
 Don't be intimidated, go inside and check out the inner bar room.
 The friendly bartender will make you feel at home.
-There (email hidden) menu.
+There is a bar menu.
 For a more formal evening, the restaurant has excellent service and top-notch food and wine.
 The building is from the 1700's.
 Recommended.

 This is further by about two more blocks.
 I ate here once, and it was fine, but for the price and the atmosphere, the quality of the food-- I prefer Geronimo's.